 5.1.
 Enforcement in debt

-The parties concerned must comply with legally effective judgments or written orders in civil cases.
+The concerned parties must comply with legally effective judgments or written orders in civil cases.
 If a party refuses to do so, the other party may apply to the people’s court for execution, or the judge may refer the matter to an execution officer for enforcement.
 All fees arising from the enforcement will be borne by the debtor, and the applicant does not have to pay such fees.

 5.2.
 Enforcement in movable property and immovable property

-Any party filing a civil lawsuit will pay the court costs according to the rules.
+Any party filing a civil lawsuit will pay court costs according to the rules.
 In most cases, litigation fees are borne by the losing party.

 5.4.
 Expected time frame

 The time frame for enforcement is usually less than six months, but it can be extended when necessary after being approved by the president of the court.